MutantStargoat/eradicate/README.md

 the current settings, start the game with the `-setup` option.
 You will only need to do this once; your choices are automatically saved, and will be used every time you start the game in the future.

+The GNU/Linux and Windows versions support framebuffer scaling.
+Use the FBSCALE environment variable to set the scaling factor.
+For example: `export FBSCALE=2` will result in 2x scaling.
+Also you can toggle between fullscreen and windowed modes with alt-enter.

 License
 -------